JoshuaTheMiller/Terraria/README.md

 ## Migration issues related to permissions

-*Addressing the 84 pull as of the time of this writing...*
+*Addressing the 84 pulls as of the time of this writing...*

 If you are running into permission issues after updating to the latest version of this image, and **if you used the quickstart command from above**, consider running the following command: